espositos/fvtt-tokenactionhud/adding_systems.md

 If your favourite system or roller is not yet supported, or you have strong objections about how I have divided actions for your system, please contact me and we can work together to improve the HUD.

 # Action Handlers
 Currently I only plan to have one action handler per system.
+They are found in [the rolls](scripts/rolls/) and [actions folders](scripts/actions/)

 The action handler has one public method, buildActionList(token), which takes a token with an actor and returns an action list that looks like: